 - Shorter Storage - If you plan to use them within a few days, place the prepped peppers in an airtight container or a resealable plastic bag and store them in the refrigerator’s crisper drawer.

-- Longer Storage - Use freeze the peppers by laying them out in a single layer on a baking sheet to freeze individually before transferring them to a freezer-safe food storage zipper bag.
+- Longer Storage - Freeze the peppers by laying them out in a single layer on a baking sheet to freeze individually before transferring them to a freezer-safe food storage zipper bag.

 Prepped peppers stored in the fridge typically last up to 3-5 days, while frozen peppers can last several months.
 Watch for signs of spoilage, such as softening, discoloration, or a slimy texture, to ensure you use them at their best.